 Going car free doesn't have to be an all-or-nothing proposition.
 Even if you drive to Napa, leaving your car parked and taking advantage of bicycle tours, transit and walking, makes a difference.
 Every car trip you eliminate helps improve the experience of visiting the Napa Valley – now and in the future.
 Transportation is responsible for nearly 40% of California's greenhouse gas emissions – and in the Napa Valley, that pollution is bad for the grapes that make the delicious wine you came to enjoy!
-And no one comes to Napa to sit in traffic.
-Help make a difference by pledging to visit car free.

 The shuttles provide on-demand transit services within its city limits for the general public.
 These shuttles are wheelchair accessible.